camunda-community-hub/bpmn-driven-testing/README.md

 The extension lets the developer focus on testing the business logic, rather than writing boilerplate code.
 The generated test code handles process instance start at any selected flow node and advances a process instance in case of wait states.
 Since the test code is generated, there is no need to deal with process definition keys and flow node IDs.
-If the BPMN model changes, any breaking changes (e.g. a service task becomes an external task) in the BPMN process will result in test compile errors.
+If the BPMN model changes, any breaking changes (e.g. a user task becomes an external task) in the BPMN process will result in test compile errors.

 The extension consists of: